postgis/docker-postgis/README.md

 See [the PostGIS documentation](http://postgis.net/docs/postgis_installation.html#create_new_db_extensions) for more details on your options for creating and using a spatially-enabled database.

+For persistant storage across restarts use the -v to specify a data directory, -p to explicitly map the ports if 5432 is in use and specify a tag using : after mdillon/postgis.
+For example:

+    docker run --name some-postgis -p 5433:5432 -v ~/postgresql/data:/var/lib/postgresql/data -d mdillon/postgis:11-alpine

 ## Known Issues / Errors

 When You encouter errors due to PostGIS update `OperationalError: could not access file "$libdir/postgis-X.X`, run: